-The final exam will be a three-hour exam held during the winter exam period.
+The final exam will be a three-hour exam held during the April exam period.
 It will cover the entire course.
 The format of the exam will be discussed in class.

-The exam time will be posted on the course web site when it becomes available.
+The exam time will be posted on the course web site and announced in class when it becomes available.
 Students needing to make travel arrangements are advised to book a travel date after the end of the examination period.
 No makeup exams will be given to accommodate travel!